 Cytochromes vary in the structure of the heme and in its binding to apoprotein.
 Cytochromes of the c type contain a modified iron protoporphyrin IX known as heme c.
 In heme c the 2 vinyl (–C=C–) side chains are covalently bonded to cysteine sulfhydryl residues of the apoprotein.
 Only cytochromes of the c type contain covalently bound heme.
 Heme a is also a modified iron protoporphyrin IX.
 Heme a is found in cytochromes of the a type and in the chlorophyll of green plants.

 The free energy available as a consequence of transferring 2 electrons from NADH or succinate to molecular oxygen is –57 and –36 kcal/mol, respectively.
 Oxidative phosphorylation traps this energy as the high-energy phosphate of ATP.
 In order for oxidative phosphorylation to proceed, two principal conditions must be met.
 First, the inner mitochondrial membrane must be physically intact so that protons can only reenter the mitochondrion by a process coupled to ATP synthesis.
-Second, a high concentration of protons must be developed on the outside of the inner membrane.
+Second, a proton gradient must be developed across inner mitochondrial membrane.